 Cacao pod.
-The seeds, which are used to make chocolate, are contained in the fruit's white pulp branches that produce highly aromatic fruit: this enables production of a stable supply of high-quality cacao.
+The seeds, which are used to make chocolate, are contained in the fruit's white pulp Cacao is a tropical plant that grows mainly within 20 degrees latitude of the equator.
+Cacao trees are generally planted and cultivated between tall shade trees.
+The shade provided by the branches allows just the right amount of tropical sunlight to get through.
+Saplings are grown from seeds, and healthy saplings are then planted in the ground.
+Saplings are often grafted as a way to maintain high-quality, stable cacao cultivation.
+For example, in Ecuador, agricultural cooperatives use regional cacao varieties that are highly disease resistant as their crop foundation, which are then grafted to cacao branches that produce highly aromatic fruit: this enables production of a stable supply of high-quality cacao.
 Cacao trees bloom with countless small flowers, but less than three percent of the flowers end up bearing fruit.
 Small insects serve as pollen go-betweens and once pollinated it takes about six months for the flowers to grow into fruit that can finally be harvested.
 The period from the start of cultivation to when the trees bear fruit is around three to six years.
 High-yield hybrid cacao varieties may bear fruit in less than two years.
 Cacao is a tropical fruit, so it can be eaten as a fruit.
 Regional Ecuadorian cacao varieties include fruit with a sweet, flower-like aroma.
 There are also hybrid varieties that produce fruit with a refreshing lemon-lime aroma.
 Cacao seedpods (=fruit) contain seeds that are used to make chocolate.
+Once the pods are Cacao seedpods (=fruit) contain seeds that are used to make chocolate.
 Once the pods are harvested they are split open and the fleshy pulp and seeds are removed as soon as possible.
 Farmers harvest the cacao pod and remove the pulp from the pods all by hand.
-The next step is fermentation.
-From Seed to Cacao Bean Pulp and seeds taken from cacao pods are fermented for several days.
-Yeast, acetic bacteria and other microorganisms activate various chemical reactions during the process of fermentation, which creates the basis of the chocolate aroma and foundation of its flavor.
-White pulp containing the seeds is gradually reduced during fermentation, eventually leaving only the seeds, which turn brown.
-For agricultural cooperatives and export companies with well-established quality control systems in place, the entire harvest to fermentation process is managed by co-op farmers, contracted farmers, or directly owned farms from various regions; furthermore, the entire process until the start of fermentation is completed in the same day.
-It is also common for farmers not affiliated with any cooperative or organization to sell to brokers after individually conducting fermentation and drying.
-Even within the same country, there are various routes for the harvest to fermentation process After being fermented cacao seeds (cacao beans) contain water, so they are dried until the remaining water content is only 7% to 8%.
-There are several drying methods, including drying the beans under the sun or drying them with a mechanical dryer that uses gas heat.
-Since the climate is tropical, with high humidity and a rainy season, organizations like agricultural cooperatives and export companies that consolidate and process cacao in large quantities tend to use both sunlight and mechanical drying methods.
+The next step is formentation Fermentation / Drying From Seed to Cacao Bean

-Left: Cacao pulp and seeds at the start of fermentation.
-Surface covered with banana leaves Right: Fermentation in progress.
-Color gradually turns brown Careful Inspection of Cacao Beans
+Cacao pulp and seeds at the start of fermentation.
+Surface covered with banana leaves